Yolanda Saldívar: Murder of Selena

-In early 1995, Selena's family discovered that Saldívar had been embezzling money from both the fan club and boutiques, which led to her firing in the first week of March.
+In early 1995, Selena's family discovered that Saldívar had been embezzling money from both the fan club and boutiques, which led to her getting fired in the first week of March.
 On the morning of March 31, Selena agreed to meet Saldívar at a Days Inn motel in Corpus Christi to retrieve financial records Saldívar had been refusing to turn over.
 Saldívar delayed the handover by claiming she had been raped in Mexico.
 Selena drove Saldívar to a local hospital, where they were told that the gynecological exam was to be done elsewhere, because the assault had allegedly happened in another country.

 They returned to the motel, where Selena once more demanded the records.
-Saldívar then took a .38 Taurus Model 85 revolver from her purse and pointed it at the singer.
-Selena tried to flee, but Saldívar shot her once in the back, severing an artery.
-Critically wounded, Selena ran towards the lobby for help with Saldívar in pursuit calling her a "bitch".
+Saldívar then took a .38 Taurus Model 85 revolver from her purse and fired a hollow-point bullet, hitting Selena in the shoulder.
+Selena ran towards the lobby for help; Saldívar chased after her, calling her a "bitch".

-Selena collapsed on the floor as the clerk called 911.
-She later died in a hospital from blood loss at 1:05pm.
+Following the shooting, Selena was rushed to the Corpus Christi Memorial Hospital and was pronounced dead at 1:05 pm.
+Saldívar was arrested that evening after a 9½ hour standoff with Corpus Christi police officers.

 Trial and imprisonment

 Saldívar's trial for the murder of Selena was followed closely by the Latino community in the United States.
 The trial was not televised, but cameras were permitted on the courthouse premises.
 The venue was moved to Houston, Texas, after Saldívar's lawyers successfully argued that she could not receive a fair trial in Selena's hometown.

 Before the start of the trial, CNN reported that prosecutors were expected to introduce a controversial police confession signed by Saldívar in which she said she shot Selena "during an argument over accusations from the singer's father that Saldívar stole money from Selena's accounts".
 The defense was expected to introduce testimony from Texas Ranger Robert Garza that "he overheard Saldívar claim the shooting was accidental, and that she objected when police failed to include it in her statement".

-The defense attorney argued the shooting was accidental, but the prosecution pointed out that Saldívar, a trained nurse, did not call 911 nor try to help Selena after she was shot.
+The defense attorney argued the shooting was accidental, but the prosecution pointed out that Saldívar, a trained nurse, did not call 911 or try to help Selena after she was shot.

 Jurors deliberated for less than three hours on October 23, 1995, before finding Saldívar guilty of murder.
-Three days later, on October 26, she was sentenced to life in prison with the possibility of parole in thirty years; this was the maximum prison term allowed in Texas at the time.
+Three days later, on October 26, she was sentenced to 30 years to life; this was the maximum prison term allowed in Texas at the time.
 On November 22, 1995, she arrived at the Gatesville Unit (now the Christina Melton Crain Unit) in Gatesville, Texas, to be processed.

-Saldívar is serving a life sentence at the Mountain View Unit in Gatesville, operated by the Texas Department of Criminal Justice.
-She will become eligible for parole on March30, 2025.
+Saldívar was eventually transferred to the Patrick O'Daniel Unit, also in Gatesville.